bihealth/sodar-core-legacy/docs/source/getting_started.rst

 Installation
 ============

-The ``django-sodar-core`` package can be installed from GitHub using pip as follows.
-It is strongly recommended to specify a version tag, as the package is under active development and breaking changes can be expected.
-PyPI install is forthcoming.
+The ``django-sodar-core`` package can be installed into your Django project from PyPI as follows.
+It is strongly recommended to specify a version tag, as the package is under active development and breaking changes are expected.

 .. code-block:: console

-    pip install -e git+https://github.com/bihealth/sodar-core.git@v0.9.1#egg=django-sodar-core
+    pip install django-sodar-core==0.10.0

 Please note that the django-sodar-core package only installs :term:`Django apps<Django App>`, which you need to include in a